jinghaoye/csc470-fall2019/exercises/final/README.md

 Target: Complete all the features I mentioned

 High bar: I will try to make more possible gameplay elements.
 When the user are getting a high score, I could increase the difficulty of the game by add more feature to the box.
-For example, There is time limit for the object standing on current box.
-When time is out, the box will disappear.
+For example, There is time limit for the current box that object stands on.
+When time runs out, the box will disappear.
+Another possible feature is, there might be randomly a particular kind of box which will keep rotating slowly, so the player should catch a perfect timing to make the object jump in the right direction.

 Timeline:
 ---